vedderb/vesc_pkg/tnt/README.md

 * _Features_
   * Haptic Buzz
     * Adopted haptic buzz implementation from Float Package 2.0
-    * Overcurrent haptic buzz modifed to be instantaneous instead of continuous.
+    * Overcurrent haptic buzz modified to be instantaneous instead of continuous.
 Now called High Current.
     * High Current haptic buzz now has a user input duration to limit continuous buzz in high current situations.
     * BMS haptic buzz not implemented yet.
   * New Section "High Current" in Tune Modifiers